 On the Trail of Native Bees

-With no paid staff or budget, a federal biologist launches an effort to assess the status of more than 4,000 wild bee species
+With no paid staff or budget, a federal biologist launches an effort to assess the status of more than 4,000 wild bee species—animals vital to both agriculture and healthy ecosystems

 PINNED IN TIDY ROWS inside a plain-white pizza box, the two dozen bees biologist Sam Droege shows a visitor had traveled far since they were foraging a year ago in California’s San Dimas Experimental Forest.
 Attracted by bright colors painted inside the rims of plastic beer cups, the insects flew into a water-soap-glycol solution at the bottoms of the cups.
 Two weeks later, U.S. Forest Service (USFS) employees strained out the specimens, placed them in plastic whirl paks and mailed the packages to Droege’s lab at the U.S. Geological Survey’s (USGS) Patuxent Wildlife Research Center in Maryland.
 During the following months, volunteer technicians washed and dried each insect to remove all dirt and debris.
 “A bad-looking bee is hard to identify,” Droege explains.